peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 **FileDiffs:**

 This might come as a total surpise, but this sweet plugin compares files.
-Nicely integrated in Sublime by rightclicking a tab or file in your sidebar and compare it to another file, open tab, or whatever else it is you fancy comparing.
+Nicely integrated in Sublime Text by rightclicking a tab or file in your sidebar and compare it to another file, open tab, or whatever else it is you fancy comparing.

 **Git** and **GitGutter:**

-Git brings you Git commands in your sublime which might just come in handy every ones in a while.
+Git brings you Git commands in your Sublime Text which might just come in handy every ones in a while.
 GitGutter shows you icons per line to indicate which lines have been inserted, modified or deleted.

 **Pretty JSON:**

-Open a JSON file or paste your JSON into an empty file and press `ctrl+cmd+j` or fuzzy search the command palette for 'Pretty JSON: Format (pretty print) JSON' and out comes beautifully aligned and highlighted JSON.
+Open a JSON file, press `ctrl+cmd+j` and out comes beautifully aligned and highlighted JSON.
 And if it doesn't work, your JSON is invalid.

+Trouble remembering the shortcut?
+Just fuzzy-search the command palette for 'Pretty JSON: Format (pretty print) JSON'.

 **ScalaFormat:**

-Format your scala code using Scalariform by `ctrl+alt+f`, simple as that.
+Format your Scala code using Scalariform by `ctrl+alt+f`, simple as that.

 **Sidebar enhancements:**

-Last but definitely not least, Sublime's context-menu (right mouse button) is pretty basic.
-Sidebar enhancements brings just about everything you'd want from a sidebar, in your sidebar.
+Last but definitely not least, Sublime Text's context-menu (right mouse button) is pretty basic.
+'Sidebar enhancements' brings just about everything you'd want from a sidebar, in your sidebar.

-> "Man, I can't wait to start using Sublime now!"
+> "Man, I can't wait to start using Sublime Text now!"

 Hold your horses, we're not there yet.
-There's more to come.
-Let's make your life even better with some minor Sublime tweaks, tips & tricks.
+Let's make your life even better with some minor Sublime Text tweaks, tips & tricks.

 ### Sublime tweaks, tips & tricks

 **File jumping:**

 By default Sublime Text 3 supports 'Goto Definition' which as the name says, goes to the definition of whatever it is your cursor is on.
-Simply press `cmd+alt+down` and if Sublime can find it, it will take you there.
+Simply press `cmd+alt+down` and if Sublime Text can find it, it will take you there.
 If it finds multiple hits, it will show you a the results in a list which you can simply quickview by pressing the up and down arrows.

 Pretty slick, but how do you get back?
-Personally I don't like the default `ctrl+-` keybinding, and since you're probably not gonna use the default behaviour of `cmd+alt+up`, let's override it.
+Personally I don't like the default `ctrl+-` keybinding, and since you're unlikely to use the default behaviour of `cmd+alt+up`, let's override it.
 Via the menu, go to 'Sublime Text' > 'Preferences' > 'Key Bindings - User' or edit `~/Library/Application Support/Sublime Text 3/Packages/User/Default (OSX).sublime-keymap` (if you're in OSX) and add the following:

 ```json
 [